Folic Acid is Good for the Brain

 Eat your vegetables and protect yourself from dementia.
 Vegetables are high in folic acid; the word “folic’ comes from the word “foliage”.
-Adequate folic acid levels may protect you from dementia.
+Adequate levels of it may protect you from dementia.
 The most common form of dementia is Alzheimer’s disease, affecting about 13 million people worldwide.
 By mid century the prevalence of Alzheimer’s disease is expected to quadruple.

 A study appearing in the Journal of Neurology, Neurosurgery and Psychiatry (Published online ahead of print, doi 10.1136/jnnp.2007) found a connection between folic acid levels and the tendency for dementia.
 Researchers followed 518 elderly individuals (average age 73) for a 2.4 year period.
 At the beginning of the study, none of the subjects had dementia.